 452 U.S. at 178-179.

 2. Title VII’s burden-shifting scheme (see Instructions 5.1.1, 5.1.2) differs from the burdens of proof applicable to an action under the Equal Pay Act.
-The difference was explained by the Third Circuit in Stanziale v.
-Jargowsky, 200 F.3d 101, 107-108 (3d Cir.
+The difference was explained by the Court of Appeals in Stanziale v.
+Jargowsky, 200 F.3d 101 (3d Cir.
 2000), a case in which the plaintiff brought claims under Title VII, the ADEA, and the Equal Pay Act:

 Unlike the ADEA and Title VII claims, claims based upon the Equal Pay Act, 29 U.S.C. § 206 et seq., do not follow the three-step burden-shifting framework of McDonnell Douglas; rather, they follow a two-step burden-shifting paradigm.
 The plaintiff must first establish a prima facie case by demonstrating that employees of the opposite sex were paid differently for performing “equal work”--work of substantially equal skill, effort and responsibility, under similar working conditions.
 E.E.O.C. v.
 Delaware Dept. of Health and Social Services, 865 F.2d 1408, 1413-14 (3rd Cir.
 1989).
 The burden of persuasion then shifts to the employer to demonstrate the applicability of one of the four affirmative defenses specified in the Act.
 Thus, the employer’s burden in an Equal Pay Act claim -- being one of ultimate persuasion -- differs significantly from its burden in an ADEA [or Title VII] claim.
 Because the employer bears the burden of proof at trial, in order to prevail at the summary judgment stage, the employer must prove at least one affirmative defense “so clearly that no rational jury could find to the contrary.”
 Delaware Dept. of Health, 865 F.2d at 1414.